-- Upon completion of the Audit and review is complete of all Corrective Action Requests (CARs) or the participant has exceeded the allotted time for satisfactorily responding to the CARs (see Section 6 for further details on the CAR process), QMC will forward the results to the CRG for a certification determination. - 7.3 When making certification decisions, the CRG will also review and consider the prior three-year certification history and audit findings, and any complaints or allegations that have been received by AISC, as part of the basis for determining certification.
+- Upon completion of the audit, QMC will perform a quality review of the results. - QMC's review along with audit findings are received and reviewed by AISC certification technical staff for program compliance. - Upon completion of the Audit and review is complete of all Corrective Action Requests (CARs) or the participant has exceeded the allotted time for satisfactorily responding to the CARs (see Section 6 for further details on the CAR process), QMC and AISC reviews are then forwarded to the CRG for a certification determination. - 7.3 When making certification decisions, the CRG will also review and consider the prior three-year certification history and audit findings, and any complaints or allegations that have been received by AISC, as part of the basis for determining certification.